File IO in NodeJS

 - The path to the file that is to be read into the program

-- The encoding that should be used to write the file (we talked about ascii and unicode encoding in the Java class), in this case we are using utf-8 encoding.
+- The encoding that should be used to write the file, in this case utf-8 encoding. utf-8 is commonly used to encode text files (don't worry about this right now).

 - The callback function, which will be invoked by NodeJS when the file input operation completes.
 The callback function has two parameters: